caioarantes/ravi-qgis-plugin/README.md

 ## Troubleshooting

-- **Earth Engine Authentication Failed**: Ensure you have logged in with your Google Earth Engine account and have the necessary project permissions as explained in the authentication steps.
+- **Earth Engine Authentication Failed**: Ensure you have the necessary requirements as explained in the authentication tab.
 - **AOI Errors**: Verify the AOI file is valid and has a valid CRS (EPSG:4326 preferred).

-## Contributing

-Contributions are welcome!
-Fork the [repository](https://github.com/caioarantes) to submit bug fixes, new features, or documentation improvements.

 ## License